Jeden1102/page-element-picker-extension/README.md

-# chrome-extension-ts-starter

-It is a boilerplate for a Chrome Extension built with TypeScript and Parcel.
+# Page element picker chrome extension.

-## This starter consists of the following parts
+## Extension constist of

-* Background script (vanilla TS)
-* Content script (vanilla TS)
+* Content script (vanilla TS) - for the element picking logic.
-* Options page (Vue.js, Sass)
-* Popup page (Vue.js, Sass)
+* Popup page (Vue.js, Sass) - for the information of the extension.
-* DevTools panel page (React.js, Styled Components)

 _And, of course, the `./manifest.json` file describing its configuration._